Is Turkey In Europe Or The Middle East?

 Q: Is Turkey in Europe or Asia?

-Turkey is in both continents.
-Europe holds a small part.
-Asia holds a large part.
+Turkey is a transcontinental country located on both continents.
+Europe holds a small portion of its land (Thrace), while Asia holds the vast majority (Anatolia).

 Q: Is Turkey considered Middle Eastern?

 Turkey is partly Middle Eastern.
-It shares culture and history with Middle Eastern countries.
+It shares significant cultural, historical, and culinary ties with Middle Eastern countries, though it maintains its own distinct Turkish identity.

 Q: Is Turkey part of the EU?